 What are the main inversion tables pros and cons?
 In this article we list some of these.

 Inversion therapy has been around for quite some few years now.
-It is a form of spinal traction – basically, this therapy is only hanging upside down.
+It is a form of spinal traction – basically, this therapy is only hanging upside down and involves the use of an inversion table.
+The table enables an individual to use gravity, hang upside down and relieve pressure on the spine.
 Staying in this position helps to relieve ones lower back pain by stretching the spine.

 The discovery of using gravity to relieve back pain was made as far back as 400BC when a famous physician observed a patient being hung by the knees and ankles from the ladder to relieve pain.